Axway-API-Builder-Ext/api-builder-extras/README.md

 ### To share your plugin, please follow this process:
 1. Create a [fork][14] of this repository, which basically creates your own copy still linked to the original repository
-2. We recommend to [clone][15] your forked repository to your local disc (e.g. using GitHub Desktop)
+2. We recommend to [clone][15] __your forked repository__ to your local disc (e.g. using GitHub Desktop)
     - instead of working with the GitHub WebUI only
 3. Create a unique folder for your plugin
-    - basically what `axway builder plugin init ...` created for you
+    - This is what `axway builder plugin init ...` created for you
-5. Insert your new plugin code into that folder
+5. Plugin code
+    - The structure is as created by the `plugin init` command
     - Review existing plugins to understand the structure
     - Please provide unit tests for your plugin wherever possible
 6. Update the package.json